nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

-This option causes ION to be built using svr4 shared memory as the pervasive shared-memory management mechanism. svr4 shared memory is selected by default when ION is built for any platform other than MinGW (for which File Mapping objects are used), VxWorks 5.4, or RTEMS.
+This option causes ION to be built using svr4 shared memory as the pervasive shared-memory management mechanism. svr4 shared memory is selected by default when ION is built for any platform other than VxWorks 5.4 or RTEMS.
 (For the latter two operating systems all memory is shared anyway, due to the absence of a protected-memory mode.)

 `POSIX1B_SEMAPHORES`